alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-waswas-on-wudu.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Performing Wudu' (ablution) in case of certainty that some impurity was discharged"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 7789-2"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 7789 question no.2"
-lang: en
 category: [taharah, ablution]
-note: true
 excerpt: "If you have performed Wudu’ (ablution), the basic rule is that you are Tahir (ritually pure), and this is based upon certitude.
 You should not, therefore, pay any attention to what contradicts this ruling by doubts and suspicions that something may have been emitted that would nullify your Wudu’"
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz